SBCURLEY/PFDA-assignments/README.md

 ## References

-#### Please note References are shared with each assignment notebook for context.
+#### Please note References are shared within each assignment notebook for context.

 - Matplotlib Line Charts – Learn all you need to know   https://datagy.io/matplotlib-line-charts/#:~:text=Matplotlib%20makes%20it%20incredibly%20easy%20to%20add%20a%20simple%20line
 - pandas.to_datetime   https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.to_datetime.html